paxsonswierc/galfit_wrapper/README.md

 * In terminal text editing option for config files
 * Better multi band support (rgb images, automatic propogation between bands, etc.)

 ### Feel free to log any crashes or bugs in issues!
-Reach out to authors for help at emails pswierc@uchicago.edu / babnigg@uchicago.edu or on slack as Paxson / Daniel B
+Reach out to authors for help at emails pswierc@uchicago.edu or babnigg@uchicago.edu, or on slack as Paxson or Daniel B